greg-sk/thesaurus-synonyms/README.md

 `sa` stands for Synonym Antonym

-`sa` is command line utility that retrieves word synonyms, antonyms and definition from thesaurus.com and presents it in clean way.
+`sa` is command line utility that retrieves word synonyms, antonyms and definition from thesaurus.com and presents it clearly.

 Install: